 Its inventory of features includes a chronograph with timer and lap timer, as well as the usual for the niche of electronic sporty watches tides calculator, second time zone indication via the large backlit LCD display, as well as a compass (touch the sapphire crystal at six o’clock and the hands will align pointing you at magnetic North), and a logbook.
 Predictably, all the functionality comes courtesy of the ETA E49.303: another version of a similar quartz caliber that was used by Certina in its DS Multi-8 GMT Analogue/Digital watch.

-The logbook, by the way, is a very nice feature if you still don’t happen to own a smartphone with a workout app like, say, RunKeeper or Sports Tracker.
-Although the timekeeper’s name implies that you should use it on a race track, you can in fact use the gadget to measure time taken to complete a lap or a course while jogging, running or riding on a mountain bike.
+The logbook, by the way, is a nice feature if you still don’t happen to own a smartphone with a workout app like, say, RunKeeper or Sports Tracker.
+Although the timekeeper’s name implies that you should use it on a race track, you can, in fact, use the gadget to measure the time taken to complete a lap or a course while jogging, running or riding on a mountain bike.

-In terms of appearance, you can see that, while preserving the basic cushion-shaped silhouette of the watch, the new Tissot T-Race Touch offers a more advanced design with its multi-split bezel and chronograph push-pieces looking like the timekeeper was (at least partly) inspired by Valve’s Portal or, perhaps, Half-Life 2.
+In terms of appearance, you can see that, while preserving the basic cushion-shaped silhouette, the new Tissot T-Race Touch offers a more advanced design with its multi-split bezel and chronograph push-pieces looking like the timekeeper was (at least partly) inspired by Valve’s Portal or, perhaps, Half-Life 2.

 I just hope that they have finally solved the usual issues with dim LCD screens that too often required backlighting to be used, as well as with their alarm buzzer that was just too quiet to be heard.